 The different fate of Apple’s Lisa and Macintosh (and why design matters)

-There is little doubt that both the Macintosh and the Lisa, the “different twins” produced by Apple in the fist half of the 1980s, have revolutionized the very concept of personal computer.
+There is little doubt that both the Macintosh and the Lisa, the “different twins” produced by Apple in the first half of the 1980s, have revolutionized the very concept of personal computer.
 Yet, while the Macintosh project was an enormous success and (in different versions) sold millions of pieces from 1984 to 1995, the Lisa was discontinued in just three years, after selling a mere 100,000 machines, and is widely considered one of Apple’s greatest commercial failures.
 But, why things went so differently if the two computers were so similar, apparently?
 Here, I try to investigate all this matter and explain the reasons of such a different fate.

 The Apple Lisa (1983)

-The development of the Lisa (weather this name is an acronym for “Locally Integrated Software Architecture” or was inspired by that of Job’s first daughter is debated) begun in the late ’70, initially with a view to create a relatively conventional machine aimed to replace the Apple II.
+The development of the Lisa (whether this name is an acronym for “Locally Integrated Software Architecture” or was inspired by that of Job’s first daughter is debated) begun in the late ’70, initially with a view to create a relatively conventional machine aimed to replace the Apple II.

 The inspiration to provide the new computer with a graphical user interface and a mouse reportedly came to Steve Job‘s mind after watching the Alto workstation and other projects during two visits at the Xerox PARC research center in Palo Alto in 1979; visits whose real importance some people dismissed later but that Jobs himself confirmed in his own words.

 “I had three or four people who kept bugging me that I had my rear over the Xerox PARC and see what they were doing, and so I finally went over there.
 They were very kind and they showed what they were working on, and they showed me really really three things.

 But I was so blinded by the first one that I didn’t even really see the other two.